-1-800-366-1714 ejm@gainc.com
+1-800-366-1714 ejm@gainc.com www.galeassociates.com of being formed, with the National University of Singapore leading the Asia region.

 Family remains central to Ahoy's every activity.
 In fact, he likes to say that "I still send report cards to my mother"-and it isn't really a joke.